Skip links

 Table 1.1: Medical purposes defined in MDR Article 2.1, definition of “medical device” provided in (•= combination applicable, ◦ = combination not applicable).
 The combinations in orange are provided in MDR Annex VIII.
 Monitoring of physiological processes is not specified as a medical purpose in Article 2.1.
 However, MDR Annex VIII extends the are of application of “monitoring” to phsyiological conditions, state of health, illnesses or congenital deformities, physiological processes, vital physiological processes and vital parameters.
 For this reason, in Table 1.1 we have marked the combination of “monitoring” and “physiological process” or “pathological process” as applicable.
 These additional monitoring combinations are specifically covered in the second part of Rule 11, Section 1.2.

-the scope of Rule 11 is not intended to be confined to diagnosis and therapy alone; rather, it includes a broader range of “diagnostic” and “therapeutic” purposes.
+It has been suggested that software devices providing information for prevention, prediction, and prognosis do not actually serve diagnostic and therapeutic purposes.
+However, the scope of Rule 11 is not intended to be confined to diagnosis and therapy alone; rather, it includes a broader range of “diagnostic” and “therapeutic” purposes.
 Indeed, prognosis, which involves forecasting the development of a disease, plays a critical role in clinical decision-making.
 For instance, in cancer treatment, determining the prognosis based on tumor stage, grade, and genetic markers is essential for deciding on appropriate interventions such as chemotherapy, radiation, or surgery.
 Similarly, in chronic conditions like heart failure, prognosis informed by factors such as ejection fraction and comorbidities is crucial for customizing medical therapy and lifestyle changes.
 Moreover, the relevance of prevention and prediction should not be underestimated.
 For example, an app that delivers personalized dietary advice and real-time alerts to mitigate Crohn’s disease flare-ups also significantly affect clinical decision.
-Indeed, inadequate prevention
+Indeed, inadequate prevention of the flare-ups can lead to severe Crohn’s disease progression, resulting in significant complications like bowel cancer.

 Higher risk decisions